Camera Support Systems

 "Jibs, Dollies, Mounts, and More!"

 Magazine Article Review

 In 1977, Jerry Johnson was producing a film on location in Ireland and needed a dolly shot, so he improvised a makeshift system which worked surprisingly well.
 Nineteen years later, in 1996, he introduced a lightweight portable version of his invention to the broadcast industry.
-Today, MICRODOLLY has more than two thousand users around the world.
+Today, there are thousands of MICRODOLLY users around the world.

 Johnson is Founder and CEO of MICRODOLLY HOLLYWOOD and has worked as a producer/director in the film and broadcast industry for more than 40 years.
 His resume includes series like Ripley's Believe It Or Not and The Explorers.
 In Hollywood, after he "retired", Johnson began refining his Dolly system.
 During the design process, Johnson relied heavily on the aerospace industry for both materials and manufacturing techniques.
 Specifically, the system needed to not only be portable, but durable, ultra-lightweight, water resistant, and small enough to fit in an airplane's overhead compartment.
 He also made sure the Dolly and Track remained user-friendly for smaller crews.
 The main priority, however, was "totally smooth, professional shots, regardless of terrain", according to Johnson.
 "If you can walk on it, you can shoot on it with Microdolly."

 Johnson continues to draw on his extensive production experience - as well as customer requests - to create innovative accessories that address the needs of on-location productions.
 The MICRODOLLY Baby Tripod, for low-angle dolly shots, will raise a camera from seven to 21 inches (18 to 53cm).
 The Dolly Push Bar allows the Dolly to be pushed by someone other than the camera operator, while the Dolly Platform provides a place for videographers to store needed items under the camera during shooting.